SECUREA1/CHAINES.IO-CHAT/README.md

 # CHAINeS Chat

-Single-page chat client for chaines.io with optional WebSocket backend.
+Single-page chat client for chaines.io with optional WebSocket backend and persistent chat history.

 ## Deploying on Render